pasztorpisti/json-cfg/README.rst

       it is good not only for documentation but also for temporarily disabling a block in your config without actually deleting entries
     - object (dictionary) keys without quotes
-    - trailing commas (allowing commas after the last item of objects and arrays)
+    - trailing commas (allowing a comma after the last item of objects and arrays)

 - Providing line number information for each element of the loaded config file and using this to display useful error messages that help locating errors not